 This scenario usually plays out when the buyer doesn’t have the funds to close the transaction or if the market turned since the purchase was made.
-If this happens, the deposit is forfeited and you stand to be liable to the seller for any loses that they incured.
-Contact a good lawyer immediately but this is a terrible scenario to be in.
+If this happens, the deposit is forfeited and you stand to be liable to the seller for any losses that they incurred.
+Contact a good litigation lawyer immediately but this is a terrible scenario to be in.

-When you are waiving conditions from a contract or if your are making a firm offer (no conditions) be certain that you are able to close.
-Otherwise you can be in for an unpleasant surprise.
+When you are waiving conditions from a contract or if you are making a firm offer (no conditions) be certain that you are able to close.
+Otherwise, you can be in for an unpleasant surprise.
 CBC News Article link

 You might also like these posts

 - Non-payment of rent in Ontario & termination of tenancy | Landlord tips